sigma-s/100-Days-of-Code/log.md

 # 100 Days Of Code - The Mighty Log

+### Day 12: Saturday February 12, 2017

+**Today's Progress**: Created a JavaScript quiz during today's Free Code Camp meetup.
+Also, continued filling out Pokedex.

+**Thoughts:** As we created the JavaScript quiz, I felt like a pro setting up the basic HTML and CSS sections.
+Then, JavaScript stepped in and kicked my butt!
+I understood the concepts, but I have a long way to go before I can create this kind of content on my own.
+The good thing is that it gets me more pumped and hungrier to keep pushing forward.
+Baby steps.

+**Link to tweet:** [MightyJoeW Day 12] (https://twitter.com/MightyJoeW/status/830989197112700929)

+**Link to work:** [Simple JavaSCript Quiz] (https://github.com/MightyJoeW/JavaScript-Quiz)

 ### Day 11: Saturday February 11, 2017

 **Today's Progress**: Continued filling in Pokedex.
 Good amount of reps creating hrefs by scratch.